Home Technical Literature Resources Database Registry Store About Me Email Me

 If the clutch pedal is difficult to press, replace the clutch cable (don't bother trying to adjust it; it's a $16 part... buy it, install it, adjust it to specs and drive happily ever after).
 While you're at it, inspect the clutch cable carrier tube at the firewall (this tube can fail if the cable is not adjusted at regular intervals and/or if a stiff cable is allowed to saw through its protective sheath).
 If the tube is found to be broken, it'll need to be repaired.

-Clutch Went to the Floor
+Clutch Pedal Went to the Floor

 • Clutch cable broke